82deutschmark/Goodwin/README.md

 Keep this file updated with any major changes to the project structure, features, or deployment strategy.
 -->

-# Responses starter app
+# OpenAI Responses Starter App with Credits System

-I, the user, cloned this from https://github.com/openai/openai-responses-starter-app.
-It is deployed currently at https://gptpluspro.com for authenticated users and payments via Stripe.
-It is a credit-based system to use OpenAI's API.
+This application, originally cloned from https://github.com/openai/openai-responses-starter-app, has been extensively customized into a credit-based system for using OpenAI's API with Stripe integration for payments.
+It is deployed at https://gptpluspro.com for authenticated users.

+## Mr. Goodwin: An Agentic AI Butler Experience

-Eventually I hope to integrate the new abilities of the responses API to use MCP tools and make this app the basis of a full-featured AI assistant named "Mr. Goodwin".
-Mr. Goodwin will be like a head butler from Edwardian times, but with the ability to delegate all your tasks to AI staff members in the form of MCPs.
-Mr. Goodwin is at the forefront of the agentic AI assistant movement by democratizing aristocracy.
+The core vision of this project is to create "Mr. Goodwin" - a head butler from Edwardian times who delegates tasks to specialized AI staff members via Model Context Protocol (MCP) tools.
+Mr. Goodwin represents the forefront of the agentic AI assistant movement by democratizing the aristocratic experience of having a household staff through AI.

 ![NextJS](https://img.shields.io/badge/Built_with-NextJS-blue)